keithbuhler/keithbuhler.github.io/slideshows/ethics1pojman.md

 ## Four moral categories:

-1. Obligatory
+- Obligatory
-2a.
-Permissible - Beneficial but not obligatory (supererogatory) 2b.
-Permissible - Harmful but not prohibited
+- Permissible - Beneficial but not obligatory (supererogatory)
+- Permissible - Harmful but not prohibited
-3. Prohibited
+- Prohibited

 Both (1) and (2) are "right" and maybe even (3).
 (4) is wrong.

-Is giving to charity (1) or (2)?
+Examples: Is giving to charity (1) or (2)?
 Is smoking cigarettes (3) or (4)?

 </section><section data-markdown>

 ## Personal and Social

-- Three aspects of morality: personal, social, and ultimate
+- **Three aspects of morality:** personal, social, and ultimate
-- Example: individual ships, the fleet, and the safe harbor
+- Example 1: individual ships, the fleet, and the safe harbor
-- Example: players, the team, the sport itself
+- Example 2: players, the team, the sport itself
+- Example 3:
+- **Personal**.
+Your own personal well-being, mental emotional physical spiritual etc. Virtues, eating habits, thought-life.
+- **Social**.
+How you treat others and are treated by others, including, legal status, friends, family, society, etc.
+- **Ultimate**.
+What you are living for, ultimate values, how you are preparing for the end of life, the point of it all.

 </section><section data-markdown>

 ## Unresolved moral questions

-Take a moment to consider a moral question you are wrestling with.
-Is X right or wrong, permissable or
+Take a moment to consider and write down ONE moral question you are wrestling with.

+1. Could be personal.
+Am I healthy?
+Good or bad?
+Should I change this habit?
+2. Could be social.
+Is X right or wrong, permissible or not, am I being treated fairly, am I treating this person well?
+3. Could be ultimate.
+What is the meaning of life?
+Who is successful?
+What's it all about?

+DON'T HAVE TO TURN THIS IN.

 </section><section data-markdown>